Vaccine Plan & Metrics

 What we are working on:

 Community-based strategies: Building on lessons from our efforts to ensure access to COVID-19 testing, our vaccination plan includes working with local partners to identify vaccination sites in vulnerable neighborhoods.
 Our plans involve working with local partners like pharmacies, community clinic sites, and vendors willing to establish mobile neighborhood-focused locations.
-We expect our Mobile Health Van and Street and Field Medical Teams will assist in engaging our homeless and farmworker population for vaccinations.
+In addition, our Mobile Health Van and Street and Field Medical Teams actively engage our homeless and farmworker population for vaccination.

 High-volume countywide strategies: In order to reach our goal to vaccinate 90% of adult San Mateo County residents (557,100 people) by the end of June 2021 with two doses of a vaccine, we will need 185,700 vaccinations per month, or more than 6,190 per day.
-The anticipated approval a single-doses vaccine may help to speed up this process.
 To meet this ambitious goal, all health care systems and pharmacies in San Mateo County will need to pull out all the stops.
-If we are to meet our goal by July, we would need to see a significant growth in the number of vaccine doses allocated to entities within San Mateo County.

 We expect to need at least one mass vaccination site that can vaccinate thousands of people each day.
 While large vaccination sites will not be right for everyone, one or more sites will greatly expedite our progress in vaccinating residents.
 The County organized pilot events at San Mateo County Event Center in January that demonstrated what is possible, and large systems (Sutter/PAMF and Kaiser) are actively pursuing mass vaccination sites to serve their patients/members.
 We hope to be able to allow patients of smaller systems to these mass vaccination options.
 We are exploring arrangements with other entities to create this capacity.